lightly-ai/NvidiaTLTActiveLearning/README.md

     --dest ./yolo_v4/pretrained_resnet18
 ```

 Finetuning the object detector on the sampled training data is as simple as the following command.
-Make sure to replace YOUR_KEY with the API token you get from your [Nvidia account](https://ngc.nvidia.com/catalog).
+Make sure to replace YOUR_KEY with the API token you get from your [Nvidia account](https://ngc.nvidia.com/catalog)

+> If you get an out-of-memory-error you can change the size of the input images and the batch size in the `yolo_v4/specs/yolo_v4_minneapple.txt` file.
+Change `output_width`/`output_height` or `batch_size_per_gpu` respectively.

 ```
 mkdir -p $PWD/yolo_v4/experiment_dir_unpruned